6 Ways to Save This Holiday Season

 When you’re considering your savings, the following benefits of an online savings account should be top-of-mind:

 When you are shopping for a savings account and comparing online savings account benefits, you’ll want to consider the annual percentage yield (APY) in addition to the interest rate.
 The APY is the amount of money you’ll earn on your account balance over the course of a year, with compounding factored in.
-A strong APY, coupled with a competitive interest rate, will help your savings grow more quickly over time.

 Many banks charge a monthly maintenance or account fee if your balance falls below a minimum threshold.
 They may also require you to make a certain number of direct deposits each month in order to avoid a fee.
 With savings account interest rates still relatively low, these bank fees can easily eat up any interest you earn on your savings.
 If you open an online savings account with no monthly maintenance fee, you can rest easy knowing that this online savings account benefit lets your funds go to work building interest to reach your financial goals.